alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

       There are lot of protocols at this layer, and these protocols are applications specific.

-8. In addition to TCP / IP 5 layer model, we have another well known model Open System Interconnection (OSI) model.
+8. In addition to TCP / IP 5 layer model, we have another well known model --Open System Interconnection (OSI) model--.

 9. Cables connect different devices to each other and allowing data to be transmitted over them.